declare-lab/identifiable-transformers/README.md

-# Simply Making Transformers Identifiable
+# Transformer-based Text Classifier: Simple yet Identifiable

 This repository helps:
 * Someone who is looking for a **quick** transformer-based classifier with low computation budget.